-It should be noted that a common enterprise can connote different interpretations.
+Note that a common enterprise can connote different interpretations.
 However, a number of federal courts have ruled that a common enterprise is a horizontal enterprise where investors pool their assets and money to fund a project.

 Another noteworthy information about determining securities is profit.
 Does the profit come from the investment?
 Who controls the profit?
 If investors cannot control the profit, then the asset must be declared a security.

 The US has a Securities Act of 1933, which governs all securities in the state.
 The primary objective of the act is to prevent fraudulent activities that may result from misrepresentations and deceit.
 The law also ensures that the issuer of the securities has substantial financial and other relevant investors transparent to its investors.

 Any entity that purports to issue securities must submit their investment contracts to the SEC.
 Failure to comply results in stiff penalties, fines, and lawsuits.
 The government body also ensures that the market is free from any form of insider trading.
 Companies must submit necessary know-your-customer (KYC) and anti-money laundering (AML) requirements, which can be burdensome in terms of cost and time.

 ICOs is the cryptocurrency counterpart of crowdfunding.
 Its inception revolutionised the industry by giving start-ups and developers to get more funding for their projects and by allowing anyone to invest in a project of interest by simply purchasing a token.

 First, start-ups and developers will issue tokens in limited accounts to further increase its value.
 Some companies use marketing strategies to attract investors in the hopes of providing huge profits.
 Token value can be a pre-determined or it can also depend on how the crowd sale is moving along.